yildizmy/bank-account-api/src/main/resources/docs/how_to_test.md

 ### Unit & Integration Tests
-Unit Tests will be provided later in the corresponding packages.
+Unit Tests are provided in the corresponding package(s).

 <br/>
 <br/>